Terms & conditions

 5.3 We will only make FiT payments to you once you have returned the signed contract to us and the generating equipment has been registered on the central register.
 We will work out the first FiT payment that we make from the meter readings you gave at the start of this contract and for the first period of three months since the start of this contract.
 If we need to pay you any FiT payments for the period before your generating equipment was registered on the central register (for example, from the date of your application), we will take account of this in working out your first FiT payment.

 5.4 We will only make FiT payments once in any three-month period.
-It may take us up to 30 working days to process FiT payments after receiving your meter readings but we will try to make the payments as promptly as possible.
+It may take us up to 28 working days to process FiT payments after receiving your meter readings but we will try to make the payments as promptly as possible.
+In some circumstances we may need to estimate the amount of electricity generated based on the average electricity performance of the generating equipment over the relevant period.
+Where this is the case we will work out your FiT payments based on these estimates.

 5.5 If Ofgem tells us that you have been suspended or removed from the central register or the generating equipment has been suspended or removed from the central register, we will stop making FiT payments until Ofgem tells us that we may start again.